Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec06.md

 - Deformable Part Models (DPMs) -

 - **CNN** - The vanilla approaches with CNNs proposed sliding a window across the image and use a classifier to determine if the window contains an object or not (one class is background).
 However, this is computationally expensive because we need to consider windows at several positions and scales.
 Following this, **region proposals** were designed to find blob-like regions in the image that could be an object.
 They do not consider the  class and have a high rate of false positives which are filtered out in the next stages.
 Such class of methods are called **multi-stage CNNs** (RCNN, Fast-RCNN, Faster-RCNN) and are covered in detailed below.
 On the other hand, the sliding window approach has been optimised using anchor-boxes and this class of detectors are referred to as **single-stage CNNs** (YOLO series) which have been discussed in the next section.
-For more details, interested readers could also refer to
+For more details, interested readers could also refer to [my blog](https://sudhansh6.github.io/blog/Object-Detection/).

-- **Transformers**
+- **Transformers** - These methods are inspired from CNNs and have a transformer back-end.
+Examples include DETR and DINO discussed in later sections.

 - Self-supervision